-- Read your Owner's Manual. - Never allow anyone under 16 years of age to operate this ATV. - Take the training course before operating your ATV, ask your dealer for more information. - This ATV is designed for one operator or one operator and one passenger. - This Operator's Manual is provided to make the operator aware of proper operating procedures.
-It also includes useful information related to general care and maintenance of your ATV. - Prior to any ATV operation, it is absolutely essential to read and comprehend each section in this manual as well as watch the safety video provided with your ATV to develop an understanding of your ATV and to ensure your safety.
-After reviewing this manual and watching the safety video, store them in a dry and easily accessible place for future reference. - This manual is designed to help familiarize you with safety, assembly and operation.
+- Read your Owner's Manual. - A child under 16 years old should not operate an ATV with an engine size greater than 90 cc. - Parents: It is very important that your child or children understand and follow the instructions, cautions and warnings contained in this manual before operating this ATV under adult supervision. - Take the training course before operating your ATV, ask your dealer for more information. - This ATV is designed for one operator or one operator and one passenger. - This Operator's Manual is provided to make the operator aware of proper operating procedures.
+It also includes useful information related to general care and maintenance of your ATV. - Prior to any ATV operation, it is absolutely essential to read and comprehend each section in this manual to develop an understanding of your ATV and to ensure your safety.
+After reviewing this manual, store it in a dry and easily accessible place for future reference. - This manual is designed to help familiarize you with safety, assembly and operation.
 Read this manual and follow the recommendations to help ensure safe and efficient operation. - The information contained within this manual was current at the time of printing.
 Constant improvement in the design and quality of components may result in discrepancies between the actual ATV and information presented in this manual. - To view the most up-to-date manuals or to order a replacement Operator's Manual, please contact an authorized dealer or visit the ARGO website. - This manual has been prepared to instruct you in the safe and responsible operation of your ATV.
 Read and abide by all safety alert information about this ATV.
 If you do not understand any part of this manual, contact your local dealer for additional information and clarification.
 As the operator of this ATV, you are in complete control.
 Only you can prevent an accident from happening. - Right-hand and left-hand, as used in this manual, are determined by facing the direction the ATV will travel while in use unless otherwise stated. - Never modify the vehicle in any way that will alter the weight distribution of the vehicle, decrease its stability or increase the speed beyond the factory specifications.
 Such modifications can cause serious personal injury or death.
 The manufacturer prohibits and disclaims responsibility for any such modifications or any other alteration which would adversely affect the safety of the vehicle.
 The vehicle manufacturer reserves the right to incorporate engineering and design changes to products in this manual, without obligation to include these changes on units sold previously.
 The information contained in this manual may be revised periodically by the manufacturer, and therefore is subject to change without notice.